We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 A magnetic resonance imaging (MRI) scan uses magnets and radio waves to produce both two and three dimensional pictures of the inside of your body.
 It’s suitable for every part of the body, including bones, soft tissues (such as blood vessels, ligaments and muscles) and the brain, and so can help to diagnose and monitor many different medical conditions.

 Spire Thames Valley Hospital is delighted to offer high quality MRI scanning, at a time that suits you.
-With self-pay prices starting from £370, our sophisticated scanning facilities produce instant imaging and more accurate diagnosis - within 48 hours.
+Our sophisticated scanning facilities produce instant imaging and more accurate diagnosis - within 48 hours.

 Your doctor may recommend a MRI scan for a number of reasons.
 Parts of the body examined with MRIs include: